41: The Promises to Israel - Another Day (Part 2 of 2)

 [In studying this subject last week we saw that the rest promised is God’s rest—the rest into which Adam entered when the Lord “caused him to rest in the garden of delight.”]

 It is sin that brings weariness.
 Adam in the Garden of Eden had work to perform; yet he had absolutely perfect rest all the time he was there, till he sinned.
 If he had never sinned, such a thing as weariness would never have been known on this earth.
-Work is no part of the curse, but fatigue is.
+Work is not part of the curse, but fatigue is.
 “Because . . . thou hast eaten of the tree, of which I commanded thee, saying, Thou shalt not eat of it; cursed is the ground for thy sake; in sorrow shalt thou eat of it all the days of thy life; thorns also and thistles shall it bring forth to thee; and thou shalt eat the herb of the field; in the sweat of thy face shalt thou eat bread, till thou return unto the ground.”
 Genesis 3.17-19

 Keeping the Rest